sbachinin/bracketry/README.md

 `Issue of width`

-We recommend that you always return an element with explicit (and **equal** for each side) width.
+It's highly recommended that you always return HTML with explicit (and **equal** for each side) width AND height.
+Especially if you mean to inject images.
-This will help with horizontal alignment within match element.

 `If this function is not provided`